 While the precise date is not known, memories of a bush fire brigade in Robertson extend back into the 1930’s.
-The brigade saved a house on Knapsack Hill during the 1939 fires that is now the home of one of our brigade members.
+The brigade saved a house on Knapsack Hill off Jamberoo Mountain Road during the 1939 fires – a house that over 60 years later was bought by one one of our brigade members.

-Life member and former brigade Captain, Jim Wilson Snr, joined the brigade in 1946 at the age of 16 and still plays an active role in the RFS in the Wingecarribee District, both at a brigade level and in communications.
+Life member and former brigade Captain, Jim Wilson Snr, joined the brigade in 1946 at the age of 16 and still plays an active role in the RFS in the Wingecarribee District, both at a brigade level and until recently in our district communications brigade.

 Over the years, Robertson RFB has been involved in several large campaign fires that have impacted on and around our brigade area.